corbin1988/angular-testing/README.md

 The amount of software testing that can be introduced into codebase can also be based on person prefrence of a developer or team with no rhyme or reason to their decisions other than they like testing or hate it.

 ## Types of Tests

+Testing in Angular applications involves various types of tests that serve different purposes in ensuring the reliability and functionality of the software.
+These tests can be broadly categorized into three main types: Unit Testing, Integration Testing, and End-to-End (E2E) Testing.

+### Unit Testing:

+#### Purpose

+Focuses on testing individual units or components of the application in isolation.

+#### Scope

+Tests the smallest parts of the code, such as functions or methods, to ensure they work as expected.

+####Advantages

+Helps identify and fix bugs at an early stage, promotes modular and maintainable code.

+### Integration Testing:

+#### Purpose:

+Verifies that different units or components work together as expected when integrated.

+#### Scope:

+Tests interactions between multiple units to ensure the seamless collaboration of integrated parts.

+#### Advantages:

+Detects issues arising from the combination of units, ensuring the overall system functions correctly.

+#### End-to-End (E2E) Testing:

+#### Purpose:

+Evaluates the entire application workflow, simulating real user scenarios.

+#### Scope:

+Tests the application as a whole, including its user interface, to ensure all components work together in a real-world setting.

+### Advantages:

+Provides a comprehensive view of the application's behavior, helping catch issues related to the entire user journey.